Sodaware/dogecoind-api/README.md

 Add a multisignature address to the wallet that requires *keys* in order to spend and return the newly-created dogecoin address.

-Each *key* in *keys* is a bitcoin address or hex-encoded public key.
+Each *key* in *keys* is a dogecoin address or hex-encoded public key.

 If *account* is specified, the address with be assigned to that account.